14. Text Data

 The dot’s insensitivity to the newline character is motivated by the

-need to maintain the compatibility with tools such as grep (when
+need to maintain compatibility with tools such as grep (when

 searching within text files in a line-by-line manner).
 This behaviour